The Camino de Santiago: the wine route

 It is important to note that since the 11th century, monks and pilgrims have been leaving in the wine regions of the Camino de Santiago various grape vines, brought from all sorts of places and corners.
 So we can say that wine and the Camino have always fed each other.

 The above can be seen in the wide variety of vineyards that border the routes on the Camino de Santiago and the various grape varieties that can be found within the routes.
 It is also observed in the legends that surround the pilgrim route or in the traditional festivities that are celebrated in the many hamlets and villages that cross the itineraries of the Camino.

 Pilgrimage routes and wine

-Almost all pilgrims, even if they follow some other routes on the Camino de Santiago, will finish their route in Galicia, offering up a glass of Ribeiro or Albariño wine.
+Almost all pilgrims, even if they follow some other Camino de Santiago routes, will finish their route in Galicia, offering up a glass of Ribeiro or Albariño wine.
 A pilgrimage to Santiago is not only a journey for the body and mind but also for your palate.

 The Camino Frances: the best wines in Spain